#1970s #2000s #2010s

 Drink in a triple with her award nominated performances…

-Three Award Nominated Roles from Jessica Walter, from her appearances on film and TV.
+Three roles from Jessica Walter from her appearances on films and TV.

 She also starred in the film comedy, Three’s a Crowd (1969) with Larry Hagman and disaster movies such as Hurricane (1974) – also with Larry Hagman and Patrick Duffy.
 She also took roles in a multitude of TV series with co-stars including Jason Bateman, William Shatner, George Segal and Leonard Nimoy.

 More recently, Jessica was a star who brought her distinctive voice to all 118 episodes of the adult cartoon, Archer (2009-).
 However, there is much more to this actress, as looking through her filmography she has done it all.
 Her performances over the years were recognised with 10 wins and 23 award nominations for awards of all sorts.

 Play Misty for Me (1971) Original Trailer [FHD], HD Retro Trailers

 Surprisingly Clint Eastwood’s character Dave Garver has never been listed as one of Archer’s potential fathers.
 Walter starred with Eastwood and Knots Landing‘s Donna Mills in Play Misty for Me (1971).
 Eastwood chose Walter for this stalker role over the studio choice, Lee Remick.